AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/export-data/email-summaries.md

    You can select up to 10 reports that you own.
 After you select a report, use the icons that appear to select if you want that report sent as a table or a chart.
 If you saved the report as a number, you can only send it as a number.
 For information about sending an email summary that contains a report with stale data, see [Managing your account settings](../../administrator/account-management/managing-account-settings.md).

-  {: .bs-callout-info}
+   >[!NOTE]
+   >
-  **Note**: Cohort reports are only available if you are using the new architecture.
+   >Cohort reports are only available if you are using the new architecture.

 1. (Optional) Select **Send Email To Me** if you want to receive the email.